Data Protection requests

 - The Freedom of Information Act deals with public information, such as crime statistics and does not ordinarily allow access to personal information.
 You can make a Freedom of Information request via this website.

-How do I request the removal of DNA/fingerprints and other police information?
+How do I request the removal of information from the Police National Computer information including DNA/fingerprints?

 Contact the Public Access Office

 Any other requests or enquiries should be directed to the Public Access Office at:

 - Write to – Public Access Office, Thames Valley Police Headquarters, Oxford Road, Kidlington, OX5 2NX.

 If you wish to discuss your Disclosures and Barring Service (DBS) check/enhanced check, formerly CRB check, please call 101 and ask to be put through to the DBS.